What is Bezafibrate?

 Bezafibrate has been trialled for a number of conditions (other than Mitochondrial Disease) and is already licensed as a treatment.
 Because of this, the side effects of Bezafibrate are well known.

 There is currently one ongoing clinical trial to study the effect of Bezafibrate in patients with Mitochondrial Disease.
 This is an open-label, non-randomised phase IIb trial, meaning that both the researchers and the participants know what treatment they are taking.
-The study aims to determine the safety of Bezafibrate in 10 patients with Mitochondrial Disease and collect data to show what effect the drug is having on their symptoms.
+The study aims to assess the safety and tolerability of Bezafibrate in 10 patients with Mitochondrial Disease and determine its effect on mitochondrial function.

 What is the latest update on this trial?

-To date, 6 participants have completed the trial.
+Six participants have completed the trial.
 Preliminary safety results show that Bezafibrate is well tolerated in patients, both at standard and higher doses.
-Results showing the clinical effects of the drug are not available yet but are expected in 2017.
+Further results are expected in late 2017.

-The researchers anticipate the need for a larger, randomised trial of Bezafibrate in the future.
-The results of the current trial will help determine how many patients would be needed in the future trial and what measurements would be used to determine the effect of the drug.
+The researchers anticipate the need for larger, randomised trials of Bezafibrate in the future.
+The results of the current trial will help determine how many patients would be needed in a larger trial and what measurements would be used to determine the effect of the drug.

 Are there any medical papers on this trial?

-Information on the current clinical trial of Bezafibrate in Mitochondrial Disease was presented at the 10th UK Neuromuscular Translational Research Conference.
-To read the conference abstract, click here: benz_abstract_2017.png
+Information on the current clinical trial of Bezafibrate in Mitochondrial Disease was presented as a poster at the 10th UK Neuromuscular Translational Research Conference.
+To read the conference abstract, click here: